-Recommendations for Preventive Pediatric Health Care Bright Futures/American Academy of Pediatrics
+Recommendations for Preventive Pediatric Health Care

+Bright Futures/American Academy of Pediatrics

-Each child and family is unique; therefore, these Recommendations for Preventive Pediatric Health Care are designed preventive care visits.
-Additional visits also may become necessary if circumstances suggest variations from normal. for the care of children who are receiving competent parenting, have no manifestations of any important health disease issues for children and adolescents may require frequent counseling and treatment visits separate from problems, and are growing and developing in a satisfactory fashion.
-Developmental, psychosocial, and chronic
+Each child and family is unique; therefore, these Recommendations for Preventive Pediatric Health Care are designed for the care of children who are receiving competent parenting, have no manifestations of any important health disease issues for children and adolescents may require frequent counseling and treatment visits separate from problems, and are growing and developing in a satisfactory fashion.
+Developmental, psychosocial, and chronic preventive care visits.
+Additional visits also may become necessary if circumstances suggest variations from normal These recommendations represent a consensus by the American Academy of Pediatrics (AAP) and Bright Futures.
+The AAP continues to emphasize the great importance of continuity of care in comprehensive health supervision and the need to avoid fragmentation of care.